Caplitero/SFML-TileEditor/README.md

 This project is open source .

+### Update 17/11/2022 :
+  + You can now create your own Classes and customize how the
+    object is made in ALL_OBJECTS_CLASS
+    Give the object a class tag and the function it will use on create
+    (Do not change anything in H_object.cpp)

 ### Update 16/11/2022 :
   + Solved the find_keyValue String error
   + Solved the map loading vector error